octo-technology/OpenTezos/docs/ligo/examples.md

 The `advisor` contract can be invoked to request the fund value to the `indice` contract (via a transaction).
-The `indice` contract receives the request (transaction) and will sends back the requested value.
+The `indice` contract receives the request (transaction) and will send back the requested value.
 When the `advisor` contract receives the fund value, it can apply the "algorithm" to check that it is worth investing !

 <br/>